Brake. Hide. Compensate.

 Image Credit: Ares Armor

 Most compensators are not designed to hide the muzzle flash.
+There are some hybrid devices that compensate and reduce muzzle flash (e.g. the SureFire Warcomp).

 Compensators are generally meant for shooting off hand.
 They use the force of the gas in a way that counteracts the recoil-induced muzzle rise, thereby reducing the time needed to reacquire sight picture and initiate follow-up shots.
-Using a compensator for a precision rifle is probably not the best use of metal, as the benefits will be minimal and the dust cloud that can result may 1) cover your sh*t in dirt, 2) cover everyone else’s sh*t in dirt, and 3) give your position away.

-PB Picks
+PB Picks:

 Muzzle Brake